 - Day 5: Skaneateles

-- Add in Letchworth State Park (at the beginning of the trip)
+- Add in Letchworth State Park (further west)